nimz78/TopicDetection-MHRN/README.md

 ```

 ### **🔹 3️⃣ Download & Prepare CrisisMMD Dataset**
+-⚠️this project already has data, If you want to use all data of CrisisMMD dataset do this part.⚠️
 - Download the dataset from [CrisisMMD on Kaggle](https://www.kaggle.com/datasets/mohammadabdulbasit/crisismmd).
 - Place it inside the `data/` directory.